Table of Contents

 Evan Kiefl

 Evan was a Graduate Student in our group between 04/2017 and 06/2022.
 Evan has made technical and intellectual contributions that allowed us to interpret the genetic diversity within naturally occuring microbial populations in the context of their predicted protein structures.
-The last time we checked (which was in 2022), Evan was a Bioinformatician at AbCellera.
+The last time we checked (which was in 2024), Evan was a Protein Bioinformatician at Arcadia Science.

 Karen Lolans bio photo